 If you can choose the type of pay period you want or are considering jobs with different pay periods, here are some things to consider.

 - Want to simplify bill paying and the family budget

 - Like to plan ahead to see progress towards long-term goals

 - Want to invest more in your retirement plan or work towards savings goals

 - Don’t feel the need to spend money just because you have it

-Getting paid once a month can simplify your budgeting and be dangerous if you have a hard time controlling your spending or if you don’t typically like to plan.
+Getting paid once a month can simplify your budgeting and be dangerous if you have difficulty controlling your spending or don’t typically like to plan.
 There may be an adjustment period as you get used to seeing your bank balance get lower and lower as the month goes along, but this type of pay period can also empower you to spend wisely.

-If you find yourself in a job that pays monthly, one of the best things that you can do is establish a budget and make a plan.
-I would encourage you to create a zero-based budget with sinking funds that allow you to plan for both expected and unexpected future expenses.
+If you find yourself in a job that pays monthly, one of the best things you can do is establish a budget and plan.
+Try zero-based budgeting with sinking funds to plan for expected and unexpected future expenses.